dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 tags: [app platform, pwa, announcement]
 ---

 The DHIS2 App Platform now supports PWA capabilities in apps made with the platform!
-The Dashboards App will be the first core app to take advantage of these features to enable offline capability, and it will be used as an example in this article to describe the details of these features.
+The Dashboard App will be the first core app to take advantage of these features to enable offline capability, and it will be used as an example in this article to describe the details of these features.

 This article will give a brief overview of the new features available and some examples that illustrate how they can be used.
 A future article will go into detail about the technical decisions behind these features and their designs.